JoelLefkowitz/pyimport/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the tags on this repository.
+[SemVer](http://semver.org/) is used for versioning.
+For a list of versions available, see the tags on this repository.

-Bumpversion is used to version and tag changes.
+Bump2version is used to version and tag changes.
 For example:

 ```bash